How to take Progress Photos

 Most coaches want standard front, back and side shots.

 Set your camera Or phone about midline to your body.
 I don’t want to see you from your feet up or from the head down.
 Weird angles, as we all know from seeing fitspos on social media, will completely change the way your Body looks.

 Do set your self timer;

-This is unless your foundation enough to have someone take your photos for you.
-Selfies just wont do.
+Often you won't have someone take your photos for you and the standard mirror selfie just wont do.

-Prop your phone up somewhere mid height and give yourself enough time to set yourself up in the proper position for the shot- and say cheese!
+Go prop your phone up somewhere mid body height and give yourself enough time to set yourself up in the proper position for the shot- and say cheese!

 Do wear something small and form fitting;

 I need to see your body.
 Underwear is fine.
-Otherwise, for men this means no shirt and form fitting shorts.
-No loose boarding shorts. for women a bikini or sports bra and small bottoms (swimming or biker shorts are okay for me).
+Otherwise, for men this means no shirt and form fitting shorts, no loose, long boarding shorts. for women a bikini or sports bra and small bottoms (swimming or biker shorts are okay for me).

 Do show your entire body;

 I know this sounds like a lot to take in.. but, it will become completely second nature in no time.
-And, just a reminder.
-No good coach will ever show your photos without asking and receiving your full permission first.
+And, just a reminder, no coach should ever show your photos without asking and receiving your full permission first.